SysPete/Dancer2-Plugin-PageHistory/README.md

     This setting can be used to change the name of the key used to store the history object in the session from the default `page_history` to something else.
-This is also the key used for name of the token containing the history object that is passed to templates.
+This is also the key used for name of the token containing the history object that is passed to templates and also the var used to cache the history object during the request lifetime.

 # HOOKS